Faster Approximate String Matching for Short Patterns: Exploiting Word-Level Parallelism

 Let $T$ a tree with $t$ nodes.
-The labeling scheme from Alstrup et al.~\cite{AGKR2004} assigns to each node $v$ in $T$ a unique bit string, called a \emph{label} and denoted $\lab(v)$, of length $O(\log t)$.
+The labeling scheme from Alstrup et al.~\cite{AGKR2004} assigns to each node $v$ in $T$ a unique bit string, called the \emph{label} and denoted $\lab(v)$, of length $O(\log t)$ bits.
 The label is the concatenation of three identical length bit strings:

 The label $p(v)$, called the \emph{part label}, is the concatenation of an alternating sequence of variable length bit strings called \emph{lights parts} and \emph{heavy parts}: